Chemical (in)homogeneity and atomic diffusion in the open cluster M67: Acknowledgments

 \section{Acknowledgments}

 F.L. and S.F. acknowledge support by the grant "The New Milky Way" from the Knut and Alice Wallenberg Foundation and the grant 184/14 from the Swedish National Space Agency.
 F.L. was also supported by the M\"arta and Eric Holmberg Endowment from the Royal Physiographic Society of Lund.
 This work has been supported by the Australian Research Council (grants FL110100012, FT140100554 and DP120100991).
 Parts of this research were conducted by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 J.M. acknowledges support by FAPESP (2018/04055-8).
+We acknowledge valuable discussions with Dr. Ross Church.
+We thank the referee for the suggestions/comments that helped us to improve our manuscript.
 The authors thank the ANU Time Allocation Committee for awarding observation time to this project.
 The authors wish to acknowledge the very significant cultural role and reverence that the summit of Mauna Kea has always had within the indigenous Hawaiian community.
 We are most fortunate to have the opportunity to conduct observations from this mountain.

 \begin{appendix}